karttur/speclib-db/_posts/2024/2024-01-16-speclib_scans-db.markdown

 - fluorescence, and
 - Raman spectroscopy.

 Which method to apply is defined by the campaign that also defines the sensor, muzzle and probe models to use.
-In the **scan** database the signals derived from the 4 methods are saved in separate tables.
+In the **scans** database the signals derived from the 4 methods are saved in separate tables.
 Data from probe instruments are saved in one common table.

-To store scans in the databases and retain the outlined information, the schema **scan** contains 12 tables.
+To store scans in the databases and retain the outlined information, the schema **scans** contains 12 tables.
 4 of the tables are support lists for defining sample preparations and mode:

 - public.spectraprep (list linking sample preparation codes for spectral scanning to methods),
 - public.spectramode (expansion of mode for spectral scanning if required),